AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 |tr_firenet_policy|

-Step 7a: Launch and Associate Firewall Instance
+Step 7a: Launching and Associating Firewall Instance
 *****************************************************************

 This approach is recommended if this is the first Firewall instance being attached to the gateway.